Rocio01/BackgroundsandGradients/README.md

 # Project Name

+>
+Building with Backgrounds and Gradients
-> This project is a clone of Apple page from web.archive.com completed based on the requirement to complete Microverse program/course titled "HTML and CSS".
+ This project is a clone of Apple page from web.archive.com completed based on the requirement to complete Microverse program/course titled "HTML and CSS".

 ![screenshot](./app_screenshot.png)